greenheartgames/greenworks/docs/setting.md

 ### greenworks.init()

 Returns a `Boolean` whether Steam APIs were successfully initialized or not.
-The same as `greenworks.init()`, but this API shows better error messages.
+The same as `greenworks.initAPI()`, but this API shows better error messages.

 ### greenworks.isSteamRunning()